squid-cache/squid-cache.github.io/BzrInstructions.rst

 {{{
-cd ~/source/squid/trunk (or ~/squid-repo/trunk if no local checkout of trunk) bzr pull
+cd ~/source/squid/trunk (or ~/squid-repo/trunk if no local checkout of trunk) bzr update
 }}}
 Then merge the changes into your branch:

 {{{
 cd ../NAME
 bzr merge
+[fix conflicts if any]
 bzr commit -m "Merge from trunk"
 }}}
+Then continue hacking on your branch.

-If bzr merge complains on not having a source to merge from then use
+If bzr merge complains on not having a source to merge from then use the following merge command once

 {{{
-bzr merge --remember ~/squid-repo/trunk bzr commit -m "Merge from trunk"
+bzr merge --remember ~/squid-repo/trunk
 }}}
+If the bzr update step runs very quick and doesn't seem to bring in any updates then verify that the main branch is bound to the main repository location, not only having it as parent. "bzr info" should report something like the following:
+{{{
+Lightweight checkout (format: dirstate or dirstate-tags or pack-0.92 or rich-root or rich-root-pack)
+Location:
+       light checkout root: .
+  repository checkout root: /home/henrik/squid-repo/squid3/hno/trunk
+        checkout of branch: bzr+ssh://squid-cache.org/bzr/squid3/trunk/
+         shared repository: /home/henrik/squid-repo/squid3
+Related branches:
+  parent branch: bzr+ssh://squid-cache.org/bzr/squid3/trunk/}}}
+If "checkout of branch" indicates your local repository instead of the main source then you need to bind the tree.
+But first verify that you really are in the main working tree and not your own branch..

+{{{
+bzr bind bzr+ssh://squid-cache.org/bzr/squid3/trunk/ }}}
 == Submit a patch for inclusion in the main tree or discussion == Verify the contents of your branch